NikolaCop/student-workbook/src/reflections/wk5/day04.md

 <!-- When might you use a virtual property? -->
-You could use it to save names.
+You would use it when deciding what data a model should have.

 <!-- How do you search by a virtual properties value? -->
-using the Get method.
+The virtuals get method is a function returning a the virtual value.
+You can do complex processing or just concatenate single document field values.